survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ### Evaluation Process

-Assuming all loaders were found, webpack evaluates the matched loaders from bottom to top and right to left (`styleLoader(cssLoader('./main.css'))`), running the module through each loader in turn.
+Assuming all loaders were found, webpack evaluates the matched loaders from bottom to top and right to left (`styleLoader(cssLoader('./main.css'))`) while running the module through each loader in turn.
 As a result, you get output which webpack will inject in the resulting **bundle**.
 The *Loader Definitions* chapter covers the topic in detail.

 If all loader evaluation completed without a runtime error, webpack includes the source in the last bundle. **Plugins** allow you to intercept **runtime events** at different stages of the bundling process.

 Although loaders can do a lot, they don’t provide enough power for advanced tasks.
-Plugins can intercept **runtime events** provided by webpack.
+Plugins can intercept **runtime events** supplied by webpack.
 A good example is bundle extraction performed by the `ExtractTextPlugin` which, when used with a loader, extracts CSS files out of the bundle and into a separate file.
 Without this step, CSS would be inlined in the resulting JavaScript, as webpack treats all code as JavaScript by default.
 The extraction idea is discussed in the *Separating CSS* chapter.

 ### Finishing